realXtend/doc/arch_article/avapp.rst

-The other script for an individual avatar, simpleavatar.js, adds a few more components: AvatarAppearance for the customizable looks, RigidBody for physics (collision detection) and on the client side an InputMapper for handling user control input.
+The other script for an individual avatar, simpleavatar.js, adds a few more components: AvatarAppearance for the customizable looks, RigidBody for physics and on the client side an InputMapper for user input.
 Entity actions are used to make the avatar move according to the user controls.
 These actions are commands that any code can invoke on an entity, to be executed either locally in the same client or remotely on the server, or on all the connected peers.
-In this case the local code for avatar control sends for example the action "Move(forward)" to be executed on the server when the up-arrow is pressed.
+Here the local code sends for example the action "Move(forward)" to be executed on the server when the up-arrow is pressed.
 The built-in InputMapper component provides triggering actions based on input, so the avatar code only needs to register the mappings it wants.
 The server